lotterfriends/bootstrap-wizard/README.md

 ## Options
 - defaultTitle : Label in the Breadcrumb, if no Legend-Tag is set (Default: "Step")
 - nextClass: CSS-Class for the Nextbutton (Default: "next")
-- prevClass: CSS-Class for the previous button (Default : "previous")
+- prevClass: CSS-Class for the Previousbutton (Default : "previous")
 - jumperClass: CSS-Class for the Link in the Breadcrumb (Default: "jump")
+- primaryButtonClass: CSS-Class for the Primarybutton.
+Triggered by pressing the Enter Key.
+(Default: "btn-primary")

 ## Events
 ```javascript